 This blog will provide an overview of one such laser, known as the FP Laser.
 In brief, we’ll learn what it is, how it works, and what applications it has.
 Let’s get started.

 The FP laser, also known as the Fabry-Perot interferometer, makes use of the multiple beam interference phenomena, which occurs when light passes through a cavity enclosed by two reflective parallel surfaces.

 When light strikes one of the surfaces, a portion of it is transmitted out, and the remainder is reflected back.
 The net result is that a single beam is split into numerous beams that interfere with each other.

-Multiple reflections between two closely spaced partially silvered surfaces are used in the Fabry Perot interferometer or the FP laser.
+Multiple reflections between two closely spaced partially silvered surfaces are used in the FP laser.
 Each time the light reaches the second surface, a portion of it is transmitted, resulting in several offset beams that might interfere with one another.

 The enormous number of conflicting rays results in an exceptionally high-resolution interferometer, similar to how several slits in a diffraction grating increase its resolution.

 In FP laser, two partial mirrors G1 and G2, are aligned parallel to one another at a distance d, forming a reflective cavity.
 When irradiated by a monochromatic light of wavelength λ at an angle of incidence θ, multiple reflections take place inside the cavity.

 Part of the light is transmitted each time the light reaches the second reflecting surface.
 All such transmitted light rays interfere with each other to give rise to maxima or minima depending on the path difference between them.

 Because of the remarkable features of the Fabry Perot laser, it has been widely used in a variety of industries for a variety of reasons.
 The following are some of the known applications of FP lasers: